 In addition to getting work experience before law school, you’ll experience the thrills of living in a foreign country.
 Tease your palate with new and exciting cuisines, let your ears listen to the music of various languages, and see stunning local sights.

-Here are our favorite gap year law placements abroad:
+One of our favorite gap year law placements abroad is Law in Mongolia.